Preparing to Buy a Home for the First Time

 Offer Accepted

-• Usually, they will need your current pay stubs and bank statements.
+• Current pay stubs and bank statements

 After Closing

-Things To Consider
+Things to Consider

 FAQs

-• Seller: Current owner of home
+• Seller: Current owner of the home

-• Buyer: Person who has an accepted offer on the seller’s home
+• Buyer: Person(s) who has an accepted offer on the seller’s home

-• Escrow Officer: Your Escrow Officer is the person who works for the escrow company who oversees your transaction to purchase the home.
-They will communicate with you about the items needed to insure the title of your home after you close on the home.
-They will be the person who holds your earnest money deposit and closing funds in escrow until after you sign the loan documents, and the lender approves the closing.
-Once the lender sends the wire to your Escrow Officer, they will record the deed removing the current owner from the title of the home and placing you as the owner, they will also record the deed of trust which shows that you have a mortgage on the home.
-They then will release the funds to the seller and all parties in the transaction who need to be paid for services in relation to the sale of the home.
+• Escrow Officer: The escrow officer works for the escrow company and oversees the transaction to purchase a home.
+They communicate with the buyer about the items needed to ensure the home's title is correct.
+They hold the buyer's earnest money deposit and closing funds in escrow until they sign the loan documents and the lender approves the closing.
+Once the lender sends the wire to the escrow officer, they record the deed removing the current owner from the title of the home and placing the buyer as the owner; they also record the deed of trust, which shows that the buyer has a mortgage on the home.
+They release the funds to the seller and all parties in the transaction who need to be paid for services concerning the sale of the home.

 • Feeling financially stable